seanrreid/remix-panda/README.md

 **NOTE:** I know the system is called "PandO" but I got "Panda" stuck in my head, so this whole thing is just a silly reference to pandas.
 Admittedly, giant bears are kinda rad, and red pandas are adorable, sooooo, there was no way I was going to change my mind once I started looking up Panda Astronaut and Panda DJ graphics.

+## EDIT 06/27/2023

+After looking at the documentation more, I think part of my original assessement suffers from my habit of "build first, RTFM later."
+My wishlist stands, but there are differences in the current vs. older docs that I missed initially.

+## EDIT 07/31/2023

+This project was part of an interview process at Pando.
+However, the process stalled at some point and I was pretty much ghosted 👻.

+After not hearing anything I decided to remove my name from the candidate list (although, I'm assuming that was already the case?).
+As such, this project is 🪦.

 ## Development

 This repo is me playing around with some of the options from the Pando Design System.